Lokeshsuwalka05/Lokesh-Suwalka/README.md

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-You can reach me at [your-email@example.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin).
+You can reach me at [lokeshsuwalka2002@gmail.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/lokesh-suwalka-899365241/).

 ---